 Tre skjerf, 2016-2017, dip-dye brown wool, white and maroon alpaca yarn.
-This work was purchased by a world traveler, nature scientist, and geographer.
+Scarf with poem purchased by world traveler, nature scientist, and geographer.

 As rings on a tree